heliusblackstar/freekb/e53e6f1a-8993-48a5-8875-088cba2d7c58/index.md

         2001:db8:9a3:5124:9d08:358c:308a:decd/64
         2001:db8:9a3:5120:9d08:358c:308a:decd/64
 As an aside, it would also be exceedingly unlikely for two machines on different networks to autogenerate the same interface ID as above.
+With that said, RFC4291 section 2.5.1 states:
+>   Interface identifiers in IPv6 unicast addresses are used to identify interfaces on a link.
+They are required to be unique within a subnet prefix.
+It is recommended that the same interface identifier not be assigned to different nodes on a link.
+They may also be unique over a broader scope.
+In some cases, an interface's identifier will be derived directly from that interface's link-layer address.
+The same interface identifier may be used on multiple interfaces on a single node, as long as they are attached to different subnets.

 ## IPv6 address types
 ### Unicast